-- (a) The CustomerDetailsReconciliation provides Recipients with a snapshot of all NMIs, for which the Retailer is financially responsible2, where the customer is flagged with Life Support at the time of the Reconciliation. - (b) The use of BusinessAcceptance/Rejections for the CustomerDetailsReconciliation will be a subset to that used for the CustomerDetailsNotification. - (c) The Recipient can only reject for reasons as specified in section 5.5.1 of the B2B Procedure: Customer and Site Details Notification Process.
+- (a) The CustomerDetailsReconciliation provides Recipients with a snapshot of all NMIs, for which the Retailer is financially responsible. - (b) The use of BusinessAcceptance/Rejections for the CustomerDetailsReconciliation will be a subset to that used for the CustomerDetailsNotification. - (c) The Recipient can only reject for reasons as specified in section 5.5.1 of the B2B Procedure: Customer and Site Details Notification Process.
 If the DNSP finds an issue with the customer data other than the Life Support flag provided in the CustomerDetailsReconciliation, the Recipient should use the CustomerDetailsRequest process in accordance with the B2B Procedure: Customer and Site Details Notification Process. - (d) The Participants should agree the timing of the Customer Details Reconciliation.
 This agreement should consider criteria such as: - (i) conflicting scheduled reconciliations with other Participants; - (ii) IT support availability; and - (iii) other impacting activities.